arqez/ws/README.md

 $nuke - deletes all existing channels, and makes a bunch of new ones

 $spam - sends a message in every channel multiple times. if you want to make this faster, spam the command each 3 seconds or so, and it will speed up as channel creation progresses</p>

+if u have any other questions, feel free to contact me through discord: arqez#0001